WHY IS A VOCATIONAL EXPERT COMING TO MY HEARING?

 WHAT HAPPENS IF THE VE’S TESTIMONY IS NOT ACCURATE?

 Vocational Expert’s base their testimony upon their experience and government publications.
-Specifically, the VE in Social Security Disability cases must use the Dictionary of Occupational Titles (DOT) when they testify.
+Specifically, the VE in SSD cases must use the Dictionary of Occupational Titles (DOT) when they testify.
 The DOT is a government book that defines jobs.
 Unfortunately, the DOT has not been updated in a number of years.
 This requires VEs to also use other types of job resources and their own experience in placing people in jobs.

 There are times that VE testimony is not correct.
 For example, a VE may testify that certain jobs require only occasional use of the hands, but in reality the job might require constant use of the hands.
 If a VE’s testimony is not correct, then what happens?